IntelRealSense/librealsense/readme.md

   *	Of the different streaming modes + fps options available, only fairly common ones have been tested.
 2. Intrinsic/extrinsic calibration information (inc. uv map, etc)
 3. Majority of XU-exposed functionality for each camera

-## API

-1. Unified API combines F200, R200, and future hardware iterations.
-2. Example apps will work with both F200 and R200 at runtime, no code modifications necessary unless camera-specific features are used
-3. API is expressed as a simple C interface for cross-language compatibility.
-A C++ API is also exposed for convenience.

 ## Apple OSX Installation